 Enjoy these epic contemporary cartoons for adults.
 We guarantee you laughter, tears, and loads of sarcastic jokes.

-Sure, you can live that healthy life by spending your weekend exploring these beautiful hiking trails and islands around Hong Kong, kudos to that!
-But if you’re a homebody, who simply enjoys catching up on the latest bingeworthy TV shows on a beautiful Saturday, that we’ve put together a list of the best cartoons for adults – don’t feel offended by their honest and brutal dark humour!
+Sure, you can live that healthy life by spending your weekend exploring these beautiful hiking trails and islands around Hong Kong – kudos to that!
+But if you’re a homebody who simply enjoys catching up on the latest bingeworthy TV shows on a beautiful Saturday, we’ve put together a list of the best cartoons for adults, too.
+Just don’t be offended by their honest and brutal dark humour!

 Best cartoons for adults

 2. King of the Hill

 King of the Hill is an animated sitcom that ran from 1997 to 2010 on Fox.
 Set in a fictional town in Texas, the show revolves around the Hill family and his next door neighbours and households.
 This slice-of-life animated show illustrates precisely the issues of discrimination, racism, internalised sexism, and complex war politics during that period.
-By showing the audience the flaws of certain traditional values that are antiquated, the socio-political humour has won the applause of the majority of its viewers.
+By showing the audience the flaws of certain traditional values that are antiquated, the socio-political humour has won applause from the majority of its viewers.

 3. Rick and Morty

 Rick and Morty is one of the most philosophical and ingenious adult cartoons broadcasting on Adult Swim.
 The story revolves around Morty, a kid with a learning disorder, and his grandpa Rick, a self-righteous mad scientist who travels through universes and dimensions causing catastrophes.
-Every character in the show is dysfunctional, there is no hero and no villain.
-The show touches upon the absurdity of existence, and that survival is just romanisation of meanings and ideology that we feed ourselves in order to survive in a numbing capitalistic society as a collective being.
+Every character in the show is dysfunctional, and there is no hero nor villain.
+The show touches upon the absurdity of existence, and that survival is just romanisation of meanings and ideologies that we feed ourselves in order to survive in a numbing capitalistic society as a collective being.
 Are we alive?
 Are we just clones?
-Rick and Morty questions the authenticity of life and provides a very meta viewing experience.
+Rick and Morty questions the authenticity of life and provides a meta viewing experience.